zk4x/zyx/README.md

 let x = dev.randn([2, 2], DType::F32);
 let y = dev.tensor([[2., -3.], [4., 1.]]);
 ```
-Let's do some mathematical operations on these tensors.
+And do some mathematical operations on these tensors.
 ```rust
 let z = (&x + &y).exp() - &x;
 ```